Having A Baby Alone?

-Our members provide details about themselves for you to view, such as name, age, location and a brief overview of who they are and what it is they are seeking.
-If you are intrigued and want to know more you can then contact the member to begin discussions.
+You are able to browse our member’s profiles and read details such as their location, gender, age, name and a brief description of what they are looking for.
+If you think they could be a match, you can contact them to find out if they could be the person you’re looking for.
 Decide what is important to you, the person you choose is going to provide you with a child to love forever, so you need to make sure that you make the correct choice to prevent upset down the line.
 Things that could be important are:

 Ethnicity – As an example, white couples searching for a sperm donor who would like their child to resemble them as closely as possible should specify that the anonymous donor must be Caucasian.
 Additionally, learning the culture of your child’s donor (if different from your own) could be useful, as they will probably ask questions about their origins when they grow up.